Debt Funds Types in India – After Sebi Categorization.

-However, we do not need pay any tax if the return is below the inflation in investment period.
+However, we do not need to pay any tax if the return is below the inflation in the investment period.

-But in case of Bank Fixed Deposit, you have to pay tax on the interest accumulated every years irrespective of the inflation in the same period.
+But in the case of Bank Fixed Deposit, you have to pay tax on the interest accumulated every year irrespective of the inflation in the same period.

 I will explain in detail about indexation in some other article.